 We are a small but very ambitious dance company.
-If you are interested in joining our board please contact us for an information pack, by 28th February: firstname.lastname@example.org.
+If you are interested in joining our board please contact us for an information pack: firstname.lastname@example.org.

 This year we had the privilege of collaborating with the patients and staff at St.Christopher’s Hospice.
 Choreographer Anita Wadsworth and Dancer Louise Klarnett share their reflections.